 The auction has been closed.
 Unfortunately, you were not the highest bidder for this domain, therefore we will not attempt to register the domain for you.

-Additionally the count of auctions where you can reopen the negotiation will be displayed in the account dashboard under Bidding history.
+The number of auctions for which you can open a negotiation is displayed in the account dashboard under Bid overview.

 The auction has been closed.
 The auction had to be stopped prematurely.
 The reasons for this are either: